 About two weeks ago a fellow techie in town clued me in a web page run by my local government that posted the latest 911 information.
 This is filtered to just traffic information but still it was pretty fascinating to watch.
 I contacted them to see if they had a non-HTML version but, of course, I never heard back.
 (Is it just me or do most sites just freaking ignore contacts??)
 I decided to see if I could play with this data a bit and get a 'clean' view of the data.
 Here is what I came up with.

 First I needed a way to parse the data on the page.
 It seemed to follow a pretty standard format.
 The table always had four columns and the data seemed to be published in a consistent manner.
 For the heck of it I decided to create a Yahoo Pipe to parse the HTML.
 This was completely unnecessary, but it was fun, and that's all that matters.
 Unfortunately I seem to have lost the pipe online, but the URL still works.
-You can view it in your browser here.
-The only interesting part really is the YQL:
+(Edit in 20220 - sorry - no it doesn't.)

 As you can see, I use the core URL for the page and then grab the table rows.
 Since the table rows alternate colors I check for both.
 Again, this is a bit silly.
 ColdFusion can easily XPath too.
 But I figured, what the heck?